TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/initializePollingTracker.md

 `R`

-The expected type of the successful API response.
+The expected type of the API response.

 ### T